ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/radiation.rst

 Text-based output
 """""""""""""""""

 The text-based output of ``lastRadiation`` and ``totalRadiation`` contains the intensity values in SI-units :math:`[Js]`.
-Intensity-values for different frequencies are separated by spaces, while newlines separate values for different observation directions.
+Intensity values for different frequencies are separated by spaces, while newlines separate values for different observation directions.

 In order to read and plot the text-based radiation data, a python script as follows could be used: